tractusevents/Tractus.Ndi.SdlMonitor/README.md

 ﻿# Tractus Monitor for NDI

 This utility displays a single NDI source in a window on Windows 10/11.
-If you've used Studio Monitor from [https://ndi.video/tools/](NDI Tools), this application will feel quite familiar.
+If you've used Studio Monitor from [NDI Tools](https://ndi.video/tools/), this application will feel quite familiar.

 ## Studio Monitor exists - why create this?